PareshKua/demo/README.md

 # demo
-this is my fist repository for learning
+this is my fist repository for learning.